hielscherjonas/hielscherjonas.github.io/_pages/imprint.md

 _Note: This page is mandatory for all websites operated by a German person or organization and only available in German._

 # Angaben gemäß § 5 TMG:
-Dr. Jonas Hielscher
-CISPA Helmholtz Center for Information Security Gebäude D1
+Dr. Jonas Hielscher, CISPA Helmholtz Center for Information Security, D1, Kaiserstr.
+21, 66386 St. Ingbert.
-Kaiserstr.
-21
-66386 St. Ingbert

 # Verantwortlich iSd § 5 TMG, § 55 RfStV:
-Dr. Jonas Hielscher, CISPA Helmholtz Center for Information Security, D1/2.12, Kaiserstr.
+Dr. Jonas Hielscher, CISPA Helmholtz Center for Information Security, D1, Kaiserstr.
 21, 66386 St. Ingbert.

 # Haftungsausschluss
 ## Haftung für Inhalte